 The 5% only applies to the first $1,500 spent on combined purchases each quarter.
-This means if you spend $1,500 on a combination of Walmart and department stores this quarter you will receive a total of 7,500 points (1,500 plus a bonus of 6,000 points).
+This means if you spend $1,500 on a combination of department stores, wholesale clubs and Chase Pay this quarter you will receive a total of 7,500 points (1,500 plus a bonus of 6,000 points).

 Don’t Forget to Activate